modular-component/website/docs/usage/recommended-setup.md

 example.

 In this file, import `ModularComponent` and all the stages you want to expose, official or custom-made.
+You can then export everything in a single `Modular` variable, renaming `ModularComponent` to `Component` in the process:

 ```ts
 import { ModularComponent } from '@modular-component/core'